Detecting batch effects (Python port)

 figs_express['mds']

 detect_batch_effect runs the express diagnostics above and adds a PCA-UMAP colored by batch plus a per-marker MAD bar chart.
-Use this when you want a single report to decide whether correction is warranted.
+Use it when the correction decision should consider both marker distributions and a low-dimensional embedding.

 figs_full = pc.detect_batch_effect(